 To start off, the first 10% of the book was an instructional introduction about how to best convey emotion through writing.
 I have an entire book on the subject that I’ve been struggling to get through, but I learned more in that 10% than in any of the chapters from the other book that I’ve tried to drag myself through.
 (The other book is a bit dull.)

 The real magic behind this book is the thesaurus itself.
 There are 130 entries in the second edition of the book, and while I was expecting to find ten different words for love, I found almost sixty different physical descriptions for a character who is agitated.
 These aren’t just general, all purpose descriptions either.
 Everything is divided up between Physical Signals and Behaviors, Internal Sensations, Mental Responses, Acute or Long-Term Responses, and Signs That This Emotion is Being Suppressed.
 At the end of each entry, there are links to possible subsequent emotions, and a list of associated power verbs (hello, traditional thesaurus).

 Writers Helping Writers Series

 And if that isn’t enough to have your huge writer heart singing, there is an entire series of these books!
 In fact, there are 7 thesauruses out right now.
-I will link each of them below #CommissionsEarned.
 I personally have five from the list, but I haven’t had a chance to read more than the first one.